-We proposed an algorithm to solve unit commitment with mechanical and ramping constraints by relaxing the integer constraints and then rounding solutions to satisfy the constraints.
-Our algorithm shows between $\approx O(n^{1.6})$ time scaling in the number of generators.
+We proposed an algorithm to solve unit commitment with mechanical and ramping constraints by relaxing the integer constraints and then rounding solutions to satisfy all constraints.
+Our algorithm shows $\approx O(n^{1.6})$ time scaling in the number of generators.
 As the problem size increases, it retains accuracy nearly perfectly.

 For a system with only runtime constraints, a $2\times$ increase in the number of units results in about a $2.6\times$ increase in the computational time on average ($\approx O(n^{1.37})$ scaling).
 Further, the average value of the objective function increased by less than $1.05\times$ for each $2\times$ increase in the system size, indicating that there are some small diseconomies of scale associated with the increase in system size using the suggested algorithm.